 Made with HOPE

-Was created by migrant LatinX women who were looking to transform their lives by building economic prosperity and constructing a more hopeful future through a Sisterhood of Women-owned co-ops.
-We at ForSisters aim to give “voice” and expertise to help positively impact the lives of Migrant Women on both sides of our border.
+Was created by immigrant LatinX women who were looking to transform their lives by building economic prosperity and constructing a more hopeful future through a Sisterhood of Women-owned co-ops.
+We at ForSisters aim to give “voice” and expertise to help positively impact the lives of immigrant Women on both sides of our border.
 ForSisters is a local Miami-based collective founded on the principles of social justice and community engagement.
 We function to support various cooperatives of immigrant women in integrating themselves into the socioeconomic fabric of the US and reclaiming agency over their own lives.
 It is by centering the lived experiences and organic culturally rich life that goes into making our products that we hope to make lasting impacts in the lives of our Sisters and their families.
 Created with more than just resilience, Made with Hope.

 Our most recent addition to the ForSisters team has hit the ground running with a line of authentically delicious tortillas.
 This group was created with the generous support of the Awesome Foundation in 2017.

 Each organic tortilla is handmade using traditional nixtamalization and stone grinding methods.
 We are very excited to see the many accomplishments to come of Julimar this coming year!